 Updated 2026 · Based on median market data for Jefferson City, MO

 Home values in Jefferson City, MO have appreciated at 2.5% per year.
-Appreciation is modest, meaning total returns will be driven primarily by cash flow rather than equity gains.
-This is actually preferred by many investors who want predictable, income-based returns.
+Appreciation is modest at 2.5%, meaning total returns will be driven primarily by cash flow rather than equity gains.
+This is actually preferred by many investors who want predictable, income-based returns rather than speculative price appreciation.

 Smart investors evaluate both cash flow AND appreciation.
 In Jefferson City, the 2.25% cap rate provides modest ongoing cash flow, while 2.5% annual appreciation adds an equity component.
 Conservative underwriting is essential.
-Focus on deals where the cash flow stands on its own, and treat any appreciation as a bonus.
+Focus on deals where the cash flow stands on its own, and treat any appreciation as upside.
+The key question for Jefferson City is your time horizon: plan for a 7-10 year hold to maximize total returns through compounding cash flow and gradual equity building.

 Jefferson City vs Missouri state average and national average across key investment metrics.
 Jefferson City's cap rate is below both benchmarks — deal sourcing is critical here.